BongominErickJuma/Natours/README.md

 3. **Set up environment variables**

-   Create a `.env` file in the root directory and add the necessary configurations like:
+   Create a `config.env` file in the root directory and add the necessary configurations like:

    ```
    PORT=3000